Solved! Can You Paint Over Mold?

 Remove the mold before painting, and ensure the surface is clean and dry.

-When it’s time to treat the mold, make sure to wear protective equipment such as a respirator mask, gloves, and eye protection.
+When it’s time to treat the mold, homeowners or professionals will need to wear protective equipment such as a respirator mask, gloves, and eye protection.
 Some people prefer to use a mixture of bleach and water to spray on the mold to kill it.
 This works on the surface, but it doesn’t kill mold growing deep in drywall or wood.
 Vinegar penetrates deeper than bleach, so it’s a more effective mold killer.
 Spraying vinegar on mold and saturating the area will treat the root of the issue.
 Remember never to mix bleach and vinegar since it creates a toxic gas.
-There are also fungicide products you can purchase and apply to the areas.
-If the mold patch is extensive or recurring, contact a mold remediation professional.
+Sometimes fungicide products can also be an effective solution.
+If the mold patch is extensive or recurring, homeowners are advised to contact a mold remediation professional.
+EPA recommendations state that growth exceeding 10 square feet or that is caused by contaminated water or sewage should be dealt with professionally.
+It’s also a good idea to leave the job to a pro if anyone in the household suffers from allergies, asthma, or a compromised immune system.

 Once the mold is removed, use moisture-resistant primer or paint, especially in areas like the bathroom.